nextpyp/pyp/docs/reference/computing.rst

     **Default**: 1-00:00:00

+  Split, Gres
+    List of Generic resources (Gres) to request for the split job.
+This option can be used to request specific resources available in your SLURM instance, for example, ``lscratch:500,shrd=64```, which requests 500 GB of local scratch space and 64 GB of shared memory.
+The ``lscratch`` resource is typically used for temporary storage, while the ``shrd`` resource is used for shared memory.
+To check the available resources in your SLURM instance, run the command ``sinfo -o "%100N  %30G"``.
+If you are unsure about this, please contact your system administrator.

+    **Default**: None

 .. nextpyp:: Split task options
   :collapsible: open

-  Split, threads
+  Split, Threads
     Number of threads used to process each micrograph or tilt-series.

     **Default**: 1

   Split, Total threads
     Maximum number of threads to run simultaneously.
-Setting it to ``0`` removes any limits, deferring entirely to SLURM’s scheduling.
+Setting it to ``0`` removes any limits, deferring entirely to SLURM’s limits.
 This option can help manage how resources are distributed between multiple ``nextPYP`` jobs.
 For example, if the number of threads is set to 7 and the total number of threads is set to 21, then 3 jobs will be run simultaneously, each using 7 threads.
 If the total number of threads is set to ``0``, then SLURM will determine how many jobs to run simultaneously based on the available resources and any account quotas.

     **Default**: 0